-BIOSC-182 GLP and GMP: Principles and Compliance 2 Units: 36 hours of lecture, per term, LR, DG, CSU (C-ID: BIOT 210X) Advisory: BIOSC-157, BIOSC-172
+2 Units: 36 hours of lecture, per term, LR, DG, CSU (C-ID: BIOT 210X)

+Advisory: BIOSC-157 and BIOSC-159; or BIOSC-172 and BIOSC-172L

-This course will introduce students to the concepts of quality control and validation as it relates to manufacturing in regulated industries.
-GLP, cGMP, Quality Assurance and Quality Control laws, regulations and quality practices associated with the biotechnology industry are included, with emphasis on the development of pharmaceuticals and medical devices.
+This course will introduce students to the concepts of quality control, safety, efficacy and validation as it relates to manufacturing in regulated industries.
+GLP, cGMP, Quality Assurance and Quality Control laws, regulations, and quality practices associated with life science industries are included.
+Examples of applications in the biotechnology, cannabis, pharmaceutical, agriculture, food and medical device industries are included.

-BIOSC-183 Mammalian Cell Culture
+BIOSC-183 Eukaryotic Cell Culture